Top tips for thriving during a PGCE

-Check out these ten top tips for surviving a PGCE written by a former BCU Secondary Drama PGCE student Natalie Rose.
+Check out these ten top tips for thriving while on a PGCE written by former BCU Secondary Drama PGCE student Natalie Rose.

 I can now officially say that I am no longer a PGCE student, but a qualified Drama Teacher, which is slightly overwhelming but incredibly rewarding – and my god what a journey it has been!

 If you are nervous about applying and then starting a PGCE, please don't worry.
 Nerves are okay – it means you care, but rest assured your PGCE year is completely do-able and a great experience.
-And as someone who has survived, I wanted to share my top tips.
+And as someone who has survived - and thrived - I wanted to share my top tips.

 1. Build relationships with your fellow PGCE-ers